 - To minimize taxes, tax returns are primed.
 Who wants to pay taxes that are higher, right?
 Paying taxes on solid earnings, however, is an “investment” when a business is sold.

-- Owner’s benefits can be buried in the fewer line items on the tax returns versus the unlimited accounts in the internal financials.
+- On the smaller line items on the tax returns, the owner’s benefits can be buried relative to the unrestricted accounts in the internal financials.

-- Internal financials are typically ready within 15-30 days after month end while tax returns can be many months behind from the taxable year end.
+- Typically, internal financials are ready within 15-30 days after month-end.
+On the other hand, tax returns can be several months behind the taxable year-end.

-- Tax returns can be old data while internal financials are a snapshot of the now.
-It is hard for ownership to use the most recent tax returns as a measuring stick of recent changes to the business.
+- Tax returns can be old data, while the latest is a snapshot of internal financials.
+Moreover, the most recent tax returns are difficult for owners to use as a measuring stick of recent changes to the business.

-However, your CPA should be able to supply the journal entries for both the year’s beginning and end that tie the tax returns and internal financials together.
-It is critical that inventory (if applicable), job costing (if applicable) and the accounts receivable are clear, concise and make sense as the company’s “bodies are buried” in inventory and Accounts Receivable and their quality, saleability and collectability must be addressed.
+Your CPA should, however, be able to provide journal entries for both the start and end of the year that link the tax returns and internal financials together.
+It is important that inventory (if applicable), work costs (if applicable), and receivable accounts are transparent, concise, and relevant as the “bodies are hidden” in inventory and receivable accounts of the business, and their consistency, salability, and collectability must be handled.

 Transactions are often usually financed by banks or other kinds of lenders.

 Also, tax returns bear a greater degree of authenticity than internal figures.
 Many closings have been delayed up or canceled by the absence of tax returns and YTD financials less than 45 days old.

 A good read is to obtain a business valuation before you sell your business.